Achievable logoAchievable logo

 Answer = $12.50

-Anti-dilution adjustments for stock dividends are very similar.
-The only difference is using the stock dividend factor instead of the stock split factor.
-Let’s see if you calculate this one on your own:
+Anti-dilution adjustments for stock dividends work the same way, except you use the stock dividend factor instead of the stock split factor.

 An investor purchases a $50 par, 8% convertible preferred stock with a conversion price of $5.
 The common stock is currently trading at $6.
 The issuer performs a 25% stock dividend on the common stock.
 If the preferred stock contains an anti-dilution covenant, what is the adjustment to the conversion price and ratio?